-‘Vote Education, Value Education’ – an attractive & obvious proposition.
-Meantime Media were tasked with helping NEU get this message to cut through to voters, navigating the tribalism of our political landscape on social media.
-We understand the significance of our children’s education, so opportunity to work with NEU once more.
+‘Vote Education, Value Education’ – an attractive and obvious proposition.
+Meantime were tasked with helping NEU get the message out to cut through to voters, navigating the tribalism of our political landscape on social media.
+We understand the significance of our children’s education, so it was such an opportunity to work with the NEU on this.

 90,000 views and 2000 user actions, including a retweet from the Labour leader